P0C-demo/income-tax-mtd-end-to-end-service-guide/source/documentation/tasks-outside-mtd-software.html.md

 - changing their client’s contact preference
 - setting up a time-to-pay arrangement or budget payment plan

-## Changing contact preference between paper and digital secure messages
+### Changing contact preference

 To make MTD communication accessible to all customers, HMRC has provided them with a contact preference for paper or digital methods.
 If customers have selected a digital preference, they will be able to view communications sent to them by HMRC through a secure mailbox accessible through HMRC online services.
 HMRC encourages customers to sign up for digital messages as they will get reminders for when to make different updates and payments, which is not available through paper messages.

-## Adding new business details for a self-employment sole trader or property business
+### Adding new business details for a self-employment sole trader or property business

 New self-employment and property businesses can be added using HMRC online services as soon as the business has started.
 Customers will have a grace period of up to 2 years before the business is included in MTD if the total qualifying income from all business income is over the MTD threshold.
 If a customer adds the new business within the 2-year grace period, they can choose to bring it into MTD immediately and commence voluntary quarterly updates or can decide to keep it outside of MTD and submit the income annually after the year end as normal on their SA return.